dmitriz/un/README.md

 - `initState`: The state to initialise our uncomponent.

+## Uncomponents

 Why "uncomponent"?
 Because there isn't really much of a "component", the `reducer` and the `view` are just two plain functions and the initial state is a plain object.

+### So what is called "uncomponent"?

+- Native JavaScript functions.
+[Or generators](https://github.com/funkia/turbine/).
+Or native object holding a few functions.
+- No proprietary syntax.
+Every part of the framework, library, package is hidden away from the user.
+In the configuration.
+- Pluggable into any framework.
+Or into no framework.
+This is what configuration is for.

 ## Streams